SenthilNayagan/registryless-avro-converter/README.md

 **Step 2:**

-Use Simple Message Transformation (STM) to extract the entire delimited string as shown below:
+In your connect properties file, use Simple Message Transformation (STM) to extract the entire delimited string as shown below:

 ```
 transforms=ExtractValues